riddima15benjamin/drug-rep/README.md

-# Drug Repurposing for Accelerated Therapeutic Discovery
+# Cross-Disease Drug Repurposing for Accelerated Therapeutic Discovery

 A complete end-to-end machine learning system for drug repurposing using **Graph Convolutional Networks (GCN)** on the **Comparative Toxicogenomics Database (CTD)**.